 The College maintains a \$3,000,000 demand line of credit agreement.
-Borrowings bear interest at a rate equal to the prime rate minus 0.50% (2.75% and 5.00% at May 31, 2020 and 2019, respectively).
-The agreement is collateralized by substantially all of the assets of the College and expires on November 30, 2020.
-There was no outstanding balance on the line of credit at May 31, 2020 and 2019.
+Borrowings bear interest at a rate equal to the prime rate minus 0.50% (2.75% at May 31, 2021 and 2020).
+The agreement is collateralized by substantially all of the assets of the College and expires on May 28, 2022.
+There was no outstanding balance on the line of credit at May 31, 2021 and 2020.

 The College applied for a forgivable Paycheck Protection Loan of \$3,975,250 as provided under the Federal Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") and the loan was funded on April 15, 2020.
 Under the terms of the loan, the balance is forgivable to the extent the proceeds are used for payroll, rent and utilities costs for the 24 week period through September 30, 2020 and that certain employment levels are maintained.
 To the extent a portion of the loan does not meet the criteria to be forgiven, such amount is due on April 15, 2022 and the loan carries an interest rate of 1.0%.
-Through May 31, 2020, the College has used \$1,654,727 of the proceeds for payroll costs and such amount has been reported as contributions and grants revenue with a corresponding reduction of the loan payable that is reported on the consolidated statement of financial position.
-The College anticipates using all of the proceeds for eligible costs and expects the entire loan to be forgiven.
+For the year ended May 31, 2020, the College used \$1,654,727 of the proceeds for payroll costs and such amount has been reported as government grants and contract revenue with a corresponding reduction of the loan payable that is reported on the consolidated statement of financial position.
+The remaining \$2,320,523 was used for payroll costs and is reported as government grants and contract revenue on the consolidated statement of activities.
+The loan was fully forgiven on June 8, 2021.